 Source: National Oceanic and Atmospheric Administration (NOAA), Tangier Island crab shack

-Tangier was "no man's land" again in the War of 1812.
-During the Chesapeake Campaign in that conflict, the British Navy used the island as a base.
+Tangier was "no man's land" again in the War of 1812, but this time the British occupied it.
+During the Chesapeake Campaign in that conflict, the British Navy used the island as a naval base.

+A British fleet sailed north from Tangier to burn Washington/loot Alexandria and later to attack Baltimore, in the battle where Francis Scott Key wrote the lyrics for the Star Spangled Banner.
 Raiding the Eastern Shore for supplies continued until news of the peace treaty reached North America in 1815.
 After the war ended, the British fort was abandoned and all the former slaves evacuated by the British Navy.
-A hurricane in 1821 washed away much of the evidence of the fort, and archeologists assume the site is now underwater.8
+A hurricane in 1821 washed away much of the evidence of Fort Albion, and archeologists assume the site is now underwater.8

 Fort Albion was recorded by John Wood when he mapped Accomack County in 1820